 Getting to Mykonos by ferry is the most popular way to reach the island from Athens, especially in the high season.
 Always remember to book your ticket in advance to secure a seat on the desired dates.

-Most ferries arrive at the modern port of Mykonos, as well as the several cruise ships that reach the island from late May well into October.
+Most ferries arrive at the modern port of Mykonos, and several cruise ships reach the island from late May well into October.

-If you’re reaching the island by sea, do check your ticket to be certain that you arrive and depart from the same port.
+If you’re reaching the island by sea, check your ticket to ensure you arrive and depart from the same port.

 Ferries to Mykonos from Athens